 |Adaptive MPC controllers|

 |MPC controllers for automotive applications|

 |Nonlinear MPC controllers that use |

 For more information on generating code, see Simulation and Code Generation Using Simulink Coder and Simulation and Structured Text Generation Using Simulink PLC Coder.

-The MPC Controller, Explicit MPC Controller, Adaptive MPC Controller, and Nonlinear MPC Controller blocks are implemented using the MATLAB Function block.
+The MPC Controller, Explicit MPC Controller, Adaptive MPC Controller, and Nonlinear MPC Controller blocks are implemented using the MATLAB Function (Simulink) block.
 To see the structure, right-click the block, and select Mask > Look Under Mask.
 Then, open the MPC subsystem underneath.

 If your nonlinear MPC controller uses optional parameters, you must also generate code for the Bus Creator block connected to the params input port of the Nonlinear MPC Controller block.
 To do so, place the Nonlinear MPC Controller and Bus Creator blocks within a subsystem, and generate code for that subsystem.

 You can generate CUDA® code for your MPC controller using GPU Coder™.
 For more information on supported GPUs, see GPU Computing Requirements (Parallel Computing Toolbox).
 For more information on installing and setting up the prerequisite product, see Installing Prerequisite Products (GPU Coder) and Setting Up the Prerequisite Products (GPU Coder).

 To generate and use GPU code in MATLAB: